hashchange/jquery.scrollable/README.md

 - Safari on iOS 8, Chrome on Android 5
 - SlimerJS

+IE8 can't hande the heavily asynchronous character of the unit tests.
+It has been tested manually instead, using the [AMD demo][tool-chain-commands] (run it with `grunt demo`).

 ## Build process and tests

 If you'd like to fix, customize or otherwise improve the project: here are your tools.